 The New York Islanders will make the short trip to Prudential Centre to face-off against Metropolitan Division rivals New Jersey Devils on Saturday.

-The thrilling Devils are 10-3-1 at home this season and 21-4-1 overall, and with 43 points top the Metropolitan Division and jointly lead the NHL standings with Boston who have played a game less.
+The thrilling Devils are 10-3-1 at home this season and 21-4-1 overall and with 43 points top the Metropolitan Division and the joint lead the NHL standings with Boston who have played a game less.